f5devcentral/f5-distributed-cloud-labs-101/README.md

 ## Overview

-This Lab environment highlights some of the basic concepts of VoltMesh.
+This Lab environment highlights some of the basic concepts of Volterra.

-During the lab you will be emulating a customer that needs to extend an existing on-premises internal application to a Public Cloud environment.
-The goal is to securely extend the application into the cloud environment and have it highly availabe in both on-prem/cloud simultaneously.

 ## Lab Guide

-Please see the `docs` directory.
+Please see the `docs` directory in the `networking` or `application` directories.

 ## Support
 For support, please open a GitHub issue.
 Note, the code in this repository is community supported and is not supported by F5 Networks.
 For a complete list of supported projects please reference [SUPPORT.md](SUPPORT.md).